chatcode.dev

 If you are in the EEA/UK (and often elsewhere), you may have rights to:

-To exercise rights, email privacy@chatcode.dev.
+To exercise rights, email gdpr@chatcode.dev.
 We may verify your identity before fulfilling requests.
 You can also lodge a complaint with your local data protection authority.
-In Estonia, that's the Estonian Data Protection Inspectorate.
+In Estonia, that's the Estonian Data Protection Inspectorate; in the UK, you can contact the Information Commissioner's Office.
+We will not charge you for ordinary rights requests unless a request is manifestly unfounded, excessive, or repeated in a way the law allows us to handle differently.

 Children

 chatcode.dev is not intended for children.
-We do not knowingly collect personal data from children under 16 (EEA/UK) or under 13 (US COPPA).
+We do not knowingly collect personal data from anyone under 13, or from anyone under the minimum age required for online services in their country without valid parental consent.
 If you believe a child has provided personal data to us, contact privacy@chatcode.dev and we'll take appropriate steps.

 US privacy disclosures